-The dangerous particles in secondhand smoke can linger in the air for hours or even longer.
 It isn't just the smoke that's a concern, though.
 The residue that clings to a smoker's hair and clothing, as well as cushions, carpeting and other goods — sometimes referred to as thirdhand smoke — also can pose risks, especially for children.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.